neo-project/docs/tutorial/en-us/9-smartContract/Smart_Contract_basics.md

 ```
 ## Assignment
 In the above `DNS` smart contract, there is a delete method.
 The general idea is  check the owner first and if it exists and it is the same as the one who invoke the contract, delete the pair using the `Storage.Delete`method.
 Please finish this function.

-## Next step
-Great!
-Your just finished your first smart contract.
-Now let us move on to the [NEP 5 Token](What_is_nep5.md)

-If you are not familiar with how to compile and deploy the smart contract, you may first click [here](Development_compile.md).